axelarnetwork/axelar-docs/pages/dev/tokens.md

 Use a deposit address if:

 - You need functionality not offered by `sendToken`.
 Example: Cosmos-to-X.
-- You want to accept withdrawals from a centralized exchange
+- You want to accept withdrawals from a centralized exchange.

 ## Call `sendToken`